-Before digging into how to calculate the watts to heat something, let's look at the specific heat formula.
+Before digging into how to calculate the watts to heat something, let's remember what we saw in the specific heat calculator and look at the heat capacity formula.
 Specific heat (aka specific heat capacity) is the property of a material that specifies the amount of energy needed to increase its temperature in one unit per unit mass.
 This formula defines it:

 If you know the heat capacity and mass of some material, you can predict the energy needed to cause any temperature change to it: